pandaandsushi/LabproOHL/README.md

 ### Thea Josephine - 13522012
 Admin FE taken from `https://github.com/arsaizdihar/labpro-ohl-fe` Cool!

+!
+Newly made film's title, director, and release year must be different than other films in the db

 ## Table of Contents 💫
 * [Design Pattern](#design-pattern)
 * [Servers](#servers)